 "I know it is very difficult, because the people who know don't want to get involved.
-They are at the races pest, but it is a desperately difficult thing to get across, all the well are thecks that are done.
+The want to get involved in the want to get involved.
+The want to get involved in the want to

-Today's Cards Tomorrow's Cards Market Movers Replays ATR App Greyhounds Topresests Ante-Po "We have vetting stages, the horses have to be trotted up twice by our vet and the video is sent in, records of any medication all have to be recorded.
+Today's Cards Tomorrow's Cards Market Movers Replays ATR App Greyhounds Topreses Ante-Po "We have vetting stages, the horses have to be trotted up twice by our vet and the video is sent in, records of any medication all have to be recorded.
 It doesn't make headlines and that goes to the complete issue of the thing - education."